SABERGLOW/AsteroidMiners/README.md

   - Project Structure > Modules > Assets > Mark as “Resources”
   - Make sure your gradle is setup properly for projectbuild

-  Once you have successfully completed all these steps,you can build the project andrun it with DesktopLauncer config that you set upearlier.
-After you press the start button, thegame will start.
+  Once you have successfully completed all these steps,you can build the project and run it with DesktopLauncer config that you set up earlier.
+After you press the start button, the game should start.

   Please read the [documentation](https://github.com/SABERGLOW/AsteroidMiners/blob/main/Documentation/Documentation.pdf) for more detailed information.